Sachin-Bandaranayaka/sahana-new/README.md

 Total Asset = Total Cash Book Entry + Total Dividend Book Entry
 ```

+## SMS Notification System

+The application includes an SMS notification system using the Notify.lk API for these key events:
+- **Member Registration**: When a new member is registered, they receive a welcome SMS with their member ID
+- **Loan Issuance**: When a loan is issued, the member receives an SMS with the loan amount and reference ID
+- **Loan Payment**: When a loan payment is made, the member receives a confirmation SMS with payment details and remaining balance

+### Setting up SMS Notifications

+1. Sign up for an account at [notify.lk](https://www.notify.lk/)
+2. Obtain your API Key and User ID from your notify.lk account
+3. Go to Settings > SMS Settings in the application
+4. Enable SMS notifications and enter your API credentials
+5. Set your Sender ID (if registered with notify.lk)
+6. Test the SMS functionality with the provided test tool

+SMS logs are stored in the database for auditing and troubleshooting purposes.

 ## Data Backup & Restore

 The application provides functionality to: